 Seven samples (three soil and four tuff) were analyzed for PCBs and three samples were analyzed for VOCs and TPH.
 Table 7.3-3 presents the results of the detected organic chemicals.
 Figure 7.3-3 shows the spatial distribution of detected organic chemicals.
-Because the extent of contamination is not defined for the site, organic COPCs have not been identified.
+The nature and extent of contamination are defined at SWMU 53-001(b).
+Organic COPCs are identified below.